preternatural-explore/movie-search/README.md

 ### Conclusion

-To implement AI-powered Search in the Movie App, we utilized the Retrieval-Augmented Generation (RAG) strategy.
+To implement semantic search using text embeddings in the Movie App, we utilized the Retrieval-Augmented Generation (RAG) strategy.
 Instead of directly using OpenAI’s LLM, which lacks access to our specific dataset, we employed their text embeddings model to break down the text into their established token mappings.

 We then modified the user query to match our dataset style and transformed the revised search query using the same text embeddings model as the dataset.
 Once the embeddings were set, we applied a simple cosine similarity search via Apple's `Accelerate` framework to calculate the movie text embeddings that were closest mathematically to the user's search query embedding.
 This process yielded a list of results with relevance scores.